CodeMouse92/quantified-task-management/measures/estimation.md

 * Reference materials like documentation, articles, tutorials, and lectures.
 Consider the recency of such materials.

-* Precedence in code, either internal or open source.
+* Precedent in code, either internal or open source.
 The overall health of this code -- good practice, patterns, clean coding -- should be taken into account.
 Also consider the language, langauge version, and relevant dependency versions.
 If your task is in Python, code in Rust is likely less relevant than code in Javascript.